-E. Category of eligibility (COE): To qualify for a medical assistance program, an applicant must meet financial criteria and belong to one of the groups that the state has defined as eligible.
-An eligible recipient in mi via must belong to one of the categories of eligibility (COE) described in 8.314.6.13 NMAC.
+D. Category of eligibility (COE): To qualify for MAP services, an applicant must meet financial criteria and belong to one of the groups that MAD has defined as eligible.
+An eligible recipient in the mi via program must belong to one of the categories of eligibility (COE) described in Section 13 below.

-F. Centers for medicare and medicaid services (CMS): Federal agency within the United States department of health and human services that works in partnership with the states to administer medical assistance programs operated under HSD.
+E. Centers for medicare and medicaid services (CMS): Federal agency within the United States department of health and human services that works in partnership with New Mexico to administer medicaid and MAP services under HSD.

-G. Consultant provider: May be an agency or an individual.
-Provides consultant and support guide services to the eligible recipient that assist the eligible recipient (or the eligible recipient's family or legal representative, as appropriate) in arranging for, directing and managing mi via services and supports, as well as developing, implementing and monitoring the service and support plan (SSP) and AAB
+F. Consultant provider: An agency or an individual that provides consultant and support guide services to the eligible recipient that assist the eligible recipient (or the eligible recipient's family, authorized agent or the authorized representative, as appropriate) in arranging for, directing and managing mi via services and supports, as well as developing, implementing and monitoring the service and support plan (SSP) and AAB.

-H. Eligible recipient: An applicant meeting the financial and medical LOC criteria who is approved to receive MAD services through the mi via program.
+G. Eligible recipient: An applicant meeting the financial and medical level of care (LOC) criteria who is approved to receive MAD services through the mi via program.

-I. Employer of record (EOR): The employer of record (EOR) is the individual responsible for directing the work of mi via employees, including recruiting, hiring, managing and terminating all employees.
+H. Employer of record (EOR): The employer of record (EOR) is the individual responsible for directing the work of mi via employees, including recruiting, hiring, managing and terminating all employees.
 The EOR tracks expenditures for employee payroll, goods, and services.
 EORs authorize the payment of timesheets by the financial management agency (FMA).
-An eligible recipient may be his/her own EOR unless the eligible recipient is a minor, or has a plenary or limited guardianship or conservatorship over financial matters in place.
+An eligible recipient may be his or her own EOR unless the eligible recipient is a minor, or has a plenary or limited guardianship or conservatorship over financial matters in place.
 An eligible recipient may also designate an individual of his or her choice to serve as the EOR, subject to the EOR meeting the qualifications specified in this rule.

-J. Financial management agency (FMA): Contractor that helps implement the AAB by paying the eligible recipient's service providers and tracking expenses.
+I. Financial management agency (FMA): Contractor that helps implement the AAB by paying the eligible recipient's service providers and tracking expenses.

-K. Home and community-based services (HCBS) waiver: A MAD program that provides alternatives to long-term care services in institutional settings.
-The federal government waives certain statutory requirements of the Social Security Act to allow states to provide an array of community-based options through these waiver programs.
+J. Home and community-based services (HCBS) waiver: A set of MAP services that provides alternatives to long-term care services in institutional settings.
+The federal government waives certain statutory requirements of the Social Security Act to allow HSD to provide an array of community-based options through these waiver programs.

-L. Individual budgetary allotment (IBA): The maximum budget allotment available to an eligible recipient, determined by his/her established level of care (LOC) and category of eligibility.
-Based on this maximum amount, the eligible recipient will develop a plan to meet his/her assessed functional, medical and habilitative needs to enable the eligible recipient to remain in the community.
+K. Individual budgetary allotment (IBA): The maximum budget allotment available to an eligible recipient, determined by his or her established LOC and category of eligibility.
+Based on this maximum amount, the eligible recipient will develop a plan to meet his or her assessed functional, medical and habilitative needs to enable the eligible recipient to remain in the community.

-M. Intermediate care facilities for individuals with intellectual disabilities (ICF/IID): Facilities that are licensed and certified by the New Mexico department of health (DOH) to provide room and board, continuous active treatment and other services for eligible MAD recipients with a primary diagnosis of intellectually disabled.
+L. Intermediate care facilities for individuals with intellectual disabilities (ICF/IID): Facilities that are licensed and certified by the New Mexico department of health (DOH) to provide room and board, continuous active treatment and other services for eligible recipients with a primary diagnosis of intellectually disabled.